HowcanoeWang/Floraecite/README.md

 ## If Error
 ### "This verison of this file is not compatible with the version of Windows you're running.
 Check your computer's system information to see whether you need an x86 (32-bit) or x64 (64-bit) verion of the program.

-Download Floraecite_x86 version instead of Floraecite_x64 version
+Download version newer than v1.0.1

 ### The program can’t start because MSVCR100.dll is missing from your computer